DashBarkHuss/dreamphone/README.md

 ## SD Card Version

 Future versions will send messages to the internet.
-But this version saves massages to a file.
+But this version saves messages to a file.

 uses file: dream_phone_SD_card.ino